Ajaz Anwar

 Ajaz Anwar (اعجاز انور; born 1946) is a Pakistani painter.
-He was a gold medalist at Punjab University, and he completed his M.A. in Fine Arts from Punjab University.
-Later, he went to teach at National College of Arts Lahore.
+He went on to teach at National College of Arts Lahore.
 His watercolour paintings show the grandeur of the old buildings and the cultural life in Lahore.

 Life

 Born in Ludhiana in 1946, his father was a cartoonist who apparently had stirred his passion from childhood and from whom he drew his inspiration.
 After obtaining his M.A. in Fine Arts and a Gold medal in 1967 from Punjab University (PUCAD) Lahore, he completed his Ph.D. in Muslim architecture, in Turkey in 1978 and proceeded to do a course on conservation of cultural property at UNESCO, Rome, in 1977.
 From 1972 he has been lecturing until he became professor and director of Art Gallery NCA, Lahore to date.

-Old buildings

-The old buildings of Lahore are the main theme of his paintings.
-He has tried to preserve those buildings in his paintings which are replaced by new style buildings or they are crumbling.
-These are the buildings of old Lahore; not all are historical, but common homes of common people are the centre of his attention.
-Natural lively colours bring the buildings to life.

-People in his paintings

-Although buildings are the main theme of his paintings and people are just there to make a normal life but the characters he used in his paintings are the quintessential of daily life in Lahore or Punjab.
-The characters are faceless, but they represent the common people found in the bazaars: A Tonga rider, women walking in the bazaar, children playing, milkman, old people talking, and sellers of all kinds.